 - Fun activities on the beach like snail races and sand sculptures

-Anyone would be totally happy staying at the resort and using their amenities and beach access!
+Anyone would be totally happy staying at the resort with their amenities and beach access!
 My dad raised me to be an avid snorkeler, which I realize is not a typical thing to say, but we brought our own snorkel gear and fins so that we could snorkel as much as we wanted (my dad also recommended this when we first cruised to Roatán).
 We ended up snorkeling for at least two hours each day.

-After snorkeling or diving for the day, we obviously needed to unwind 😉 so, we got beach front massages!
+After snorkeling or diving for the day, we obviously needed to unwind 😉 so, we got beachfront massages!
 We did not opt for the massages at the hotel, but we chose a hotel slightly down the beach.
 Our masseuses, Olga & Silvia, were so good that we ended up going to them multiple times throughout our trip for pre-dinner massages.
-And for $30 for amazing beachfront 90 minute massages, how could we not go back?
+And for $30 for amazing beachfront 90-minute massages, how could we not go back?